50 Examples of Great React Native Apps in 2021

 Facebook and React Native

-Obviously, Facebook is a no-brainer from all the examples of React Native apps.
+Obviously, Facebook is a no-brainer sample React Native app.

 In fact, React Native is a result of a hackathon organised by Facebook to respond to the company’s needs.
 Facebook wanted to use all the benefits of web development (like fast iterations or the possibility to build the full product within one team) in mobile development.
 Consequently, they created leverage in mobile development for both Android and iOS platforms.